Positive Deviance: Improving Interpreting Sustainably

 5. Replication: Mothers would attend two-week sessions to learn and practice these new feeding and caring methods.

 The results were remarkable.
-After six months, 40% of the malnourished children who participated had been rehabilitated.
+The program led to swift and visible improvements in the health status of the kids who participated in the nutrition.
+Within a year 80% of the formerly malnourished children who participated had been rehabilitated.
+(With more time that percentage increased even higher to 93%).
 The program's success led to its expansion across Vietnam and eventually to other countries.

 This case demonstrates several key aspects of positive deviance: